Behavioral Interview Topics & Questions To Ask [+ Template]

 Client or customer-facing skills questions help you understand how the applicant will communicate with individuals who are expecting a service from them.
 For a salesperson, it would be the company’s client.
 For an operations staff member, it would be the company’s employees.

 You are looking for responses that show the applicant is aware of how their work affects others and the company as a whole.
-Good answers show that an applicant takes pride in their responses and communication, whereas poor answers indicate a disregard to how work is accomplished.
+Good answers show that an applicant takes pride in their responses and communication, whereas poor answers indicate a disregard for how work is accomplished or how it’s communicated to clients and customers.
 Poor answers also reveal that an applicant only looks at how they are personally affected by what happens with a customer or client.

 - Tell me about a time when a customer or client was pleased with your service.
 How did you know they were pleased?